-ID Measure/Requirement Resources needed When to implement Responsibility Reference General CEMP1 If the construction of the BESS is proposed to commence, this EMS and relevant sub- plans will be updated and required consultation undertaken.
-Any additional studies outlined in the Development Consent will also be undertaken prior commencement of the BESS.
-CoA Consultants Prior to construction of the BESS Neoen Project Manager Schedule 3 CoA 1, CoA 27 CEMP2 Prior to commencing construction, Neoen must retire biodiversity credits of a number and class specified in Table 2 and Table 3 of the Development Consent (provided below), unless the Planning Secretary agrees otherwise.
-The retirement of these credits must be carried out in accordance with the NSW Biodiversity Offsets Scheme and can be achieved by: Acquiring or retiring 'biodiversity credits' within the meaning of the Biodiversity Conservation Act 2016 Making payments into an offset fund that has been developed by the NSW Government Neoen Project Schedule 3 Funding a biodiversity conservation action that benefits the entity impacted and is listed in the ancillary rules of the biodiversity offset scheme.
-Funding a biodiversity conservation action that benefits the entity impacted Manag Manager CoA 14 Table 2: Ecosystem Credit Requirements Vegetation Community PCT ID Credits Required River Red Gum herbaceous grassy very tall open forest wetland 5 1 Western Grey Box tall grassy woodland (18 paddock trees) 76 17 Blakely's Red Gum - Yellow Box grassy tall woodland 17 Blakely's Red Gum - Yellow Box grassy tall woodland (46 277 Blakely's Red Gum - Yellow Box grassy tall woodland (46 277 paddock trees)
+ID Resources needed When to implement Measure/Requirement All stages Solar Farm (Stage 1a, 1b, 2a & 2b) BESS (Stage 4) Responsibility Reference General CEMP1 Prior to commencing construction, Neoen must retire biodiversity credits of a number and class specified in Table 2 and Table 3 of the Development Consent (provided below), unless the Planning Secretary agrees otherwise. e 3 of the The retirement of these credits must be carried out in accordance with the NSW Biodiversity Offsets Scheme and can be achieved by: Pre- construction Acquiring or retiring 'biodiversity credits' within the meaning of the Biodiversity Conservation Act 2016 Making payments into an offset fund that has been developed by the NSW Government Neoen Project Schedule Funding a biodiversity conservation action that benefits the entity impacted and is listed in the ancillary rules of the biodiversity offset scheme.
+M Manager 3 CoA 14 Table 2: Ecosystem Credit Requirements Vegetation Community River Red Gum herbaceous grassy very tall open forest wetland Western Grey Box tall grassy woodland (18 paddock trees) Blakely's Red Gum - Yellow Box grassy tall woodland Blakely's Red Gum - Yellow Box grassy tall woodland (46 277 44